cloudmobi/CloudmobiSSP/AdMob_Mediation_Integration_Guide_For_Android.md

 This guide instructs you step-by-step on how to set CloudMobi live as an Ad Network on the Admob Mediation platform.

+Currently we support Rewarded Video and Interstitial for mediation.

 #### Before You Start

 - Make sure you have CloudMobi SSP account, created application and ad slots on CloudMobi Platform.